vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 ### Generating Password Policy Report Tasks

+The `Invoke-VcfPasswordPolicyReport` cmdlet generates a password policy report.
+This report collects information about the password policy settings in a VMware Cloud Foundation system for the platform components.
+This report reduces the need to login to multiple product interfaces and endpoints to collect information about the password policy.

 #### Generate a Password Policy Report for a VMware Cloud Foundation Instance

 1. Start Windows PowerShell.